albandes/IoT-PD-RPM/README.md

 - [Wiring with usb ttl](esp32-cam/assets/Wiring-with-usb-ttl.png)

 ## Software
+### Audit Class

-- Class used to record changes (Insert, Update and Delete) in the tables of a Mysql database in JSON format.
+- PHP class used to record changes (Insert, Update and Delete) in the tables of a Mysql database in JSON format.
 Based on these data it is possible to audit the tables of a mysql database.
     - [GitHub Repository] (https://github.com/albandes/audit-mysql.git)